-Connecting to Miro MCP
+Connecting to Miro's MCP Server

 It is intended for evaluation and feedback purposes.
 The feature set and user experience may change in future releases.
+Feedback form.

 Prerequisites